Sam McWilliams

-Samuel Rutherford McWilliams (born September 4, 1995) is an American professional baseball pitcher who is currently a free agent.
+Samuel Rutherford McWilliams (born September 4, 1995) is an American professional baseball pitcher for the Toros de Tijuana of the Mexican League.
+He spent time on the 40-man roster of the New York Mets and San Diego Padres, and was a Rule 5 pick by the Kansas City Royals, but has not yet played in the major leagues.

 Career

 Amateur career

 McWilliams attended Beech High School in Hendersonville, Tennessee, where he pitched for the school's baseball team.
 In 2014, his senior year, he was named to the All-State team by the Tennessee Sports Writers Association.
 He had committed to play college baseball for Tennessee Tech.

 Philadelphia Phillies

 The Philadelphia Phillies selected McWilliams in the eighth round of the 2014 MLB draft.
-He made his professional debut with the rookie ball GCL Phillies, pitching to a 5.40 ERA in 9 games.
-McWilliams made 7 appearances for the GCL Phillies in 2015, registering a 3.27 ERA in 33.0 innings of work.
+He made his professional debut with the rookie ball Gulf Coast League Phillies, pitching to a 5.40 ERA in 9 games.
+McWilliams made 7 appearances for the GCL Phillies in 2015, registering a 3.27 ERA in 33 innings of work.

 Arizona Diamondbacks

 On November 14, 2015, the Phillies traded McWilliams to the Arizona Diamondbacks in exchange for Jeremy Hellickson.
-He spent the 2016 season with the Kane County Cougars of the Class A Midwest League, and posted a 3–6 record and 3.98 ERA in 15 games.
+He spent the 2016 season with the Kane County Cougars of the Single–A Midwest League, and posted a 3–6 record and 3.98 ERA in 15 games.
 He returned to Kane County for the 2017 season, pitching to an 11–6 record and 2.84 ERA with 98 strikeouts in 133.0 innings pitched.
-He began the 2018 season with the Visalia Rawhide of the Class A-Advanced California League.
+He began the 2018 season with the Visalia Rawhide of the High–A California League.